carbon-language/carbon-lang/llvm/docs/AMDGPUModifierSyntax.rst

 DS Modifiers
 ------------

-.. _amdgpu_synid_ds_offset8:
+.. _amdgpu_synid_ds_offset80:

-offset8
+offset0
 ~~~~~~~

-Specifies an immediate unsigned 8-bit offset, in bytes.
+Specifies first 8-bit offset, in bytes.
 The default value is 0.

-Used with DS instructions which have 2 addresses.
+Used with DS instructions that expect two addresses.

     =================== ====================================================================
     Syntax              Description
     =================== ====================================================================
-    offset:{0..0xFF}    Specifies an unsigned 8-bit offset as a positive
+    offset0:{0..0xFF}   Specifies an unsigned 8-bit offset as a positive
                         :ref:`integer number <amdgpu_synid_integer_number>`
                         or an :ref:`absolute expression<amdgpu_synid_absolute_expression>`.
     =================== ====================================================================